AyalaStonic/Employee-Tracker/README.md

-# MySQL-Employee-Tracker
+# Employee-Tracker

-MySQL-Employee-Tracker is an interface command program that make it easy for non-developers to view and interact with information stored in databases.
-This interface is a good example of a Content Management Systems; a command line application for managing a company's employees using node, inquirer, and MySQL.
+Employee Tracker is an interface command program that makes it easy for non-developers to interact with information stored in databases.
+It is a command line application for managing a company's employees.

-## User Story
-AS A business owner
-I WANT to be able to view and manage the departments, roles, and employees in my company SO THAT I can organize and plan my business

-## Design

-This application follows the database shcema containing three variables:

-## About
+## About this interface command program

-Application tree structure: The application is user friendly and built to handle large amount of data (ie: what if the company have about 10,000 employees and 1,000+ roles)

 * View All Employees - command that prints all employees in a table.
 Table contains employee id, employee name, title, department, salary and employee manager.